Ji-Hoon Oh

 – present

-Postdoctoral Research Associate at Scripps Institute of Oceanography (SIO) (supervisor | Prof. Shang-Ping Xie)
+Postdoctoral Research Associate at Scripps Institution of Oceanography (SIO) (supervisor | Prof. Shang-Ping Xie)

 –